-Our IRRBB service is a comprehensive modular approach guaranteeing compliance and addressing data, analytics, modelling and reporting issues.
-It extends from identifying the IR risks in the Banking Book and assessing the potential gaps, to designing measurement and monitoring solutions.
+In this context, it is especially important to rely on seasoned experts, with a proven track record of developing and validating IRRBB solutions.
+Our IRRBB service is a comprehensive modular approach guaranteeing compliance and addressing data, analytics, modelling, and reporting issues.
+It extends from identifying the interest and credit spread risks and assessing the potential gaps, to designing measurement and monitoring solutions.
 In addition, it tackles the automation of risk processes, the framing of effective internal controls and the design of management information systems, ensuring a strong comprehensive governance of IRRBB.

-We help in designing a complete and transparent interest rate risk framework.
+We help in the identification of the gaps compared to the regulatory and internal requirements, and we propose a remediation plan, by designing a complete and transparent interest rate risk framework.

 This post demonstrates step-by-step a possible way to conduct Non-Maturity Deposit Modeling.
 It shows the practical challenges, taking as an example the overnight deposit rates in Hungary.
 In the current low-interest-rate environment, the modelling of non-maturity deposits has attracted interests from Banks.
 These models are used for critical purposes in banks such as the management of the interest rate risk of the balance sheet, or in their earnings, as it is now also expected from supervisory authorities.
 Finally, they are also used to determine a transfer price for deposits, to retribute the business lines in charge of collecting the deposits appropriately.Read